ekianjo/BGS/README.md

 To Do
 -----

 - A Restore Tool.
-- ~~Size estimation before backup~~ done but rough...
+- Running unattended as a background task (without any gui), in order to run every couple of days or so?
-- Checking free space before backup both on SD1 ~~and SD2~~ done on SD2, not really implemented on SD1
+- Backups on a per game/emulator basis (almost there)
-- Running as a background task, in order to run every couple of days or so?
+- Better compression mechanism
-- Adding transfer to FTP server (ongoing)
+- Implement other cloud services